meandthemoon/dinner-and-a-mural/README.md

 ## Future Enhancements

+1. Change the verbiage in the UI instructions to the following:

+*"Hello,try searching below for your favorite restaurant in Baltimore and see if they have public murals or other artwork nearby.
+You can search by either all or part of the restaurant name, street name, or neighborhood of interest.
+In the results, just select the actual restaurant you are interested in to get you started on your dinner and mural!
+Fun!"*

-1. Enhance the key for the restaurant and mural/public artwork display in the UI for better usability
+2. Enhance the key for the restaurant and mural/public artwork display in the UI for better usability
-2. Expand the settings for client side state and routing
+3. Expand the settings for client side state and routing
-3. Include a directional indicator for sorting/ordering options in the grid
+4. Include a directional indicator for sorting/ordering options in the grid
-4. Add the ability to add/delete restaurants and murals/public artwork
+5. Add the ability to add/delete restaurants and murals/public artwork
-5. Implement further automated UI tests
+6. Implement further automated UI tests
-6. Log count of string objects created for a single page request or RESTful request (outstanding)
+7. Log count of string objects created for a single page request or RESTful request (outstanding)
-7. Implement more accurate request time logging (sub millisecond)
+8. Implement more accurate request time logging (sub millisecond)
-8. Implement another data point exploration (outstanding)
+9. Implement another data point exploration (outstanding)